foobara/foobara/DECISION_LOG.md

     * [What would have been an ideal license?](#what-would-have-been-an-ideal-license)
   * [Conclusion](#conclusion)
 <!-- TOC -->

+# 2025-11-10 Break this monorepo into 3 smaller monorepos and make entities/persistence monorepo optional

+## Problem

+Many projects in this monorepo independently could provide value, but some are further from a 1.0 release.

+## Decision

+Split this monorepo into 3 smaller monorepos, higher level stuff (foobara, this monorepo), foobara-entities (new monorepo), foobara-typesystem (new monorepo). foobara and foobara-entities will depend on foobara-typesystem but foobara will no-longer depend on foobara-entities.

+Here's the groupings:

+foobara (this monorepo):

+command_connectors
+manifest
+domain_mapper
+command

+foobara-entities (new monorepo):

+in_memory_crud_driver
+in_memory_crud_driver_minimal
+model_attribute_helpers
+nested_transactionable
+persistence
+weak_object_set
+entity
+detached_entity
+model (probably better to put this in foobara-typesystem but putting it here for now)

+foobara-typesystem

+builtin_types
+type_declarations
+types
+value
+common
+domain
+namespace
+state_machine
+callback
+enumerated
+concerns
+delegate

+## Rationale

+This would allow foobara and foobara-typesystem to be released as 1.0.0 while foobara-entities stays 0.x.x and continues to evolve and stabilize as an optional gem.

+People who don't want foobara-entities can use the more-stable and lighter-weight subset of these projects.

+## Plan

+Already happening, but keep pushing entities/persisteince stuff in lower-level projects up into an entities/persistence project.
+We also might need new projects to handle the plumbing of foobara-entities into foobara into which we can push down entities/persistence code from the high-level foobara projects into the entities/persistence projects.
+Regardless, that code must be pushed down into an entities/persistence project, either a new one or an existing one.
+We might also want a plumbing project for integrating foobara and foobara-typesystem, depending on how things go and what we learn.

 # 2025-11-02 Decide on a meaning for a value with an atomic association-depth